Private Cabin, Private Bath, Over Water+ more info

 Isla Wailidup is famous for its over-the-water cabins, allowing visitors to lounge lazily on their patios and taking refreshing dips in the ocean straight from their balcony.
 Being a fairly large island, Isla Wailidup has built cabins on both sides of its shores.

-Guests can choose to stay on the more traveled side of the island, which receives the occasional day tour panga boat with up to 15 curious travelers at a time from around 12pm to 3pm, after which the beaches will belong to the guests staying on the island again.
+Guests can choose to stay on the more traveled side of the island (Wailidup #1), which receives day tour panga boats with up to 15 curious travelers at a time from around 12:00pm to 3:00pm, after which the beaches will belong to the guests staying on the island.

-- This (more traveled) side of the island features six over-water cabins with private bathrooms and two spacious land cabins with private bathrooms.
+- This (less traveled, Wailidup#2) side of the island features six over-water cabins with private bathrooms.

-- Guests staying here will enjoy the gorgeous white sand beach and beautiful turquoise waters right outside their door, inviting them to spend the day waist deep in the calm, balmy ocean.
+- Guests staying here will enjoy the small, but less crowded white sand beach and beautiful turquoise waters right outside their door, inviting them to spend the day waist deep in the calm, balmy ocean.

-- There is also the large over-water main restaurant with an enclosed pool that holds fish and lobsters awaiting your lunch or dinner orders.
+- There is also the large over-water main restaurant serving your lunch and dinner.

-Traversing the island is a path that leads to the the more secluded and recently built over-water cabins of Isla Wailidup.
+Traversing the island is a path that leads to the the more traveled and Over-Water cabins of Isla Wailidup.

-- Each of the six cabins has its own direct-ocean access balcony and can hold up to six guests in up to three double beds.
-There are six shared clean bathrooms with a shower in each of them.
+- Each of those six cabins has its own direct-ocean access balcony and can hold up to four guests in up to two double beds.
+Each cabin has its own private en-suite bathroom and direct access to the ocean from the patio.

 Both sides of the island are spectacular and appeal to travelers with different tastes.